danielhocevar/SMT-Baseball-2023/README.md

-# This Isn't a Stretch: Filling the Vacuum Left by Existing Fielding Metrics
+# This Isn’t a Stretch: Quantifying Ball Acquisition Proficiency to Evaluate Fielders on Assisted Put-Outs

 ### Submssion for the 2023 SMT Data Challenge - Graduate Student Division